Meet the Faculty

 Music

-Emilie Williams is excited to join the teaching staff at Adeline Montessori!
+Emilie Williams is in her second year at Adeline Montessori.
 She holds a BA in Music from Westminster Choir College, a master’s in Music Education from the City University of New York, studied Choral Conducting at the University of Illinois, Urbana-Champaign, and trained as a Music Together teacher at the Center for Music and Young Children in Princeton, NJ.
 Emilie has over a decade of experience teaching elementary general music, band, chorus, recorders, and guitar (mostly in New York City) and loves seeing kids learn and grow through making music.

 Outside of school she enjoys knitting and hiking and sings with the Milwaukee Symphony Chorus and Milwaukee Chamber Choir.
 Originally from Vermont, Emilie lives in Nashotah with her husband and their two sons.